 - Use the metal key to remove the small cap from the driver’s door handle.

 - Press the unlock button on the remote control.

 - Within one minute, manually unlock the vehicle using the key.

-- Get inside the car and start the car by pressing the START button with the keyfob's tip.
-If that doesn't work, keep the keyfob next to the steering column, then press the START button.
+- Start the car by pressing the START button with the keyfob’s tip.
+If that doesn’t work, keep the keyfob next to the steering column, then press the START button.

 These instructions work on VW Jetta, Golf, Passat, Tiguan, Routan, EOS models.
 If that fails, you could have a faulty key or a problem with the immobilized system or body control module.
-In some cases, a weak car battery can lead to the immobilizer not recognized the key.
+A weak car battery can sometimes lead to the immobilizer not recognizing the key.